Image source: University of New Hampshire

 These online communities of alumni, friends, and family are highly valuable in their own right – they are the best way of maintaining school spirit and history in the digital age.
 As we all know, though, a major goal in all University promotion is development.
 As someone who worked in her University’s Phonathon program for three years (Brandeis Class of 2016, holla!)
 I know how important university fundraisers are; a few donations can make it possible for a young person to afford a college education.

 However, the practice of shooting in the dark is a major roadblock to fundraising efforts.
 Without a well-maintained alumni community, people simply don’t care enough about their alma maters to give donations that benefit future students.
 By executing a social media strategy that involves former students in your university, you can lay the necessary groundwork well before you ever hold an actual fundraiser.

-Every time you publish content on your alumni pages, you foster goodwill among your school’s alumni, family and friends.
-When the time finally comes to ask for donations, the question does not come out of nowhere or sound like a demand.
+Every time you publish content on your alumni pages, you foster goodwill among your school’s alumni, family, and friends.
+When the time finally comes to ask for donations, the question does not come out of anywhere or sound like a demand.
 Instead, it reads as a worthwhile favor for a friend.

 Your social media pages should work constantly to remind your alums of how they benefited from their degrees, and how important it is to make sure younger students have access to the same opportunities.
 For annual fundraisers, be sure to remind your network ahead of time.
 To avoid cluttering your pages, set up dark posts counting down to the fundraiser start date.